Augustine of Hippo: Move to Carthage, Rome, and Milan

 Augustine arrived in Milan and visited Ambrose, having heard of his reputation as an orator.
 Like Augustine, Ambrose was a master of rhetoric, but older and more experienced.
 Soon, their relationship grew, as Augustine wrote, "And I began to love him, of course, not at the first as a teacher of the truth, for I had entirely despaired of finding that in thy Church – but as a friendly man."
 Augustine was very much influenced by Ambrose, even more than by his own mother and others he admired.
 In his Confessions, Augustine states, "That man of God received me as a father would, and welcomed my coming as a good bishop should."
 Ambrose adopted Augustine as a spiritual son after the death of Augustine's father.

 Augustine's mother had followed him to Milan and arranged a respectable marriage for him.
 Although Augustine acquiesced, he had to dismiss his concubine and grieved for having forsaken his lover.
 He wrote, "My mistress being torn from my side as an impediment to my marriage, my heart, which clave to her, was racked, and wounded, and bleeding."
 Augustine confessed he had not been a lover of wedlock so much as a slave of lust, so he procured another concubine since he had to wait two years until his fiancée came of age.
+(Note: Augustine later wrote in Confessions: "I thought it should be too miserable unless folded in female arms.")
 However, his emotional wound was not healed.
 It was during this period that he uttered his famously insincere prayer, "Grant me chastity and continence, but not yet."

 There is evidence Augustine may have considered this former relationship to be equivalent to marriage.
 In his Confessions, he admitted the experience eventually produced a decreased sensitivity to pain.
-Augustine eventually broke off his engagement to his eleven-year-old fiancée but never renewed his relationship with either of his concubines.
+Augustine eventually broke off his engagement to his eleven-year-old fiancée, but never renewed his relationship with either of his concubines.
 Alypius of Thagaste steered Augustine away from marriage, saying they could not live a life together in the love of wisdom if he married.
 Augustine looked back years later on the life at Cassiciacum, a villa outside of Milan where he gathered with his followers, and described it as Christianae vitae otium – the leisure of Christian life.